One Million Yen Girl: Plot

-The first place she decides to settle after leaving home is a seaside town, and she decides to work at a beach house.
-The owner of the beach house praises her for her skill in making shaved ice.
-Her work at the beach house goes well, but she is annoyed by Yuuki, a regular customer, who keeps flirting with her, so she quits the beach house when her savings return to one million yen.
-With one million yen in savings, Suzuko has enough money to move and rent a room, so she has made a plan to move again when her savings return to one million yen after the move.
+After working hard to earn one million yen, she settles at a seaside town and works at a beachside restaurant.
+Her work at the restaurant goes well, but she is annoyed by Yuuki, a regular customer, who keeps flirting with her, and so she quits the beach house as soon as her savings returned to one million yen.

-Her next destination is a peach-producing region.
-When she asks the owner of a coffee shop in the town if there are any short-term part-time jobs, she is introduced to a peach farm that is short on manpower, and she ends up working there as a live-in employee.
-She lives with an elderly mother and her single middle-aged son, and begins harvesting peaches.
-Her mother praises her for her skill at picking peaches.
-The village chief, who come to know that a young woman named Suzuko has come to the village, comes to see her accompanied by the owner of the coffee shop.
-After that, the village chief decides to make Suzuko the "Peach Girl" of the village without her permission.
-Peach Girl is like a campaign girl to promote the sale of peaches from the village, and the village will provide a related budget.
-The village chief also says that a national TV station will be coming to cover her in a week.
-Suzuko says that she does not want to be a Peach Girl, so an emergency meeting is held at the village meeting hall, where villagers gather, and Suzuko once again announces that she will decline the role.
-Criticized by many of the villagers, Suzuko, in desperation, says that she is an ex-convict and runs out of the meeting hall.
-Suzuko wants to be in an environment where no one knows her, so appearing on TV is out of the question.
-It was before the harvest season ended, but the mother and son of the peach farmer greatly thanks her as she leaves.
+Her next destination is a peach-producing village.
+She visits a coffee shop in the village and asks the elderly owner if there are any short-term part-time jobs nearby, and he introduces her to an understaffed peach farm, where she ends up working as a live-in employee harvesting peaches, staying with an elderly mother and her single middle-aged son.
+The village chief, who comes to know that a young woman named Suzuko has come to the village, comes to see her, accompanied by the owner of the coffee shop, and the village chief decides to make Suzuko the face of a "Peach Girl" campaign aimed to improve the village's P.R and increase its sales and its budget.
+Suzuko, who isn't comfortable, tries to convey this to them but they leave before she can say anything.
+The elderly mother's middle-aged son, who realizes this, tells her that if she doesn't make it clear that she doesn't want to do the campaign, they will force her, leading her to express her disagreement with the campaign to the coffee shop owner, who conveys this to the village chief, who holds a village meeting hall where Suzuko once again announces that she will turn down the role.
+Criticized by many of the villagers, Suzuko, in desperation, admits out loud that she is an ex-convict and runs out of the meeting hall.
+She decides to move the next day, and the mother and son of the peach farmer thank her as she leaves.